 The present confidentiality and integrity of global communications are safeguarded by the implementation of an asymmetric key exchange system on servers and clients.
 Specifically, the TLS (Transport Layer Security) standard defines the format of and protocol for record exchange enabling the server and client to establish a shared encryption key, i.e. the session key, and afterwards verify the success of this process.

-The latest version of TLS, TLS1.3, specified in RFC 8446 in August 2018, narrows the asymmetric key exchange algorithms used to establish a shared session key to two: Diffie-Hellman Ephemeral Key Exchange (DHE) and its computationally more-efficient elliptic-curve variant (ECDHE)– both of which support forward secrecy.
-The TLS1.3-supported authentication algorithms, used by the server and, in select cases the client, to sign the records transmitted between them, include RSA, elliptic-curve Digital Signature Algorithm (ECDSA), and Edwards-curve Digital Signature Algorithm (EdDSA).
-TLS1.3 is soon to be supported by all major browsers– Chrome, Firefox, Safari, and Opera have all begun to support TLS1.3 in their latest desktop and native versions, with Edge and Internet Explorer intending to add support in new releases.
+The latest version of TLS, TLS 1.3, specified in RFC 8446 in August 2018, narrows the asymmetric key exchange algorithms used to establish a shared session key to two: Diffie-Hellman Ephemeral Key Exchange (DHE) and its computationally more-efficient elliptic-curve variant (ECDHE), both of which support forward secrecy.
+The TLS 1.3-supported authentication algorithms, used by the server and, in select cases the client, to sign the records transmitted between them, include RSA, elliptic-curve Digital Signature Algorithm (ECDSA), and Edwards-curve Digital Signature Algorithm (EdDSA).
+TLS 1.3 is supported by all major browsers including Chrome, Firefox, Safari, Edge, and Opera.

-The previous TLS standard, TLS1.2, specified in RFC 5246 in August 2008, has been supported by the major browsers for nearly ten years, and comprises a larger set of asymmetric key exchange algorithms.
-These include RSA, Diffie-Hellman Key Exchange (both static and ephemeral), and elliptic-curve Diffie-Hellman (both static and ephemeral)– the former and static implementations of the two latter methods not supporting forward secrecy.
-The TLS1.2 authentication algorithms include RSA, Digital Signature Algorithm (DSA), and elliptic-curve Digital Signature Algorithm (ECDSA).
-For a detailed article on why TLS1.3 is a major improvement over TLS1.2 (the reasons are many in addition to ensuring the forward secrecy of session data), please refer to this Cloudflare blog post.
+The previous TLS standard, TLS 1.2, specified in RFC 5246 in August 2008, has been supported by the major browsers for years, and comprises a larger set of asymmetric key exchange algorithms.
+These include RSA, Diffie-Hellman Key Exchange (both static and ephemeral), and elliptic-curve Diffie-Hellman (both static and ephemeral), where the former and static implementations of the two latter methods do not support forward secrecy.
+The TLS 1.2 authentication algorithms include RSA, Digital Signature Algorithm (DSA), and elliptic-curve Digital Signature Algorithm (ECDSA).
+For a detailed article on why TLS 1.3 is a major improvement over TLS 1.2 (the reasons are many in addition to ensuring the forward secrecy of session data), please refer to this Cloudflare blog post.

 Quantum Computation and Shor's Algorithm

-In layperson’s terms, this means that should a practical quantum computer be built, an effort that Google, IBM, and Berkeley, California-based Rigetti Computing among others are resolutely working towards, any SSL- or TLS-secured data transmitted over the Internet and captured at any point over the past two-and-a-half decades of secure communication, could be at the touch of a key, converted to plaintext.
+In layperson's terms, this means that should a practical quantum computer be built, an effort that Google, IBM, and others are resolutely working towards, any SSL- or TLS-secured data transmitted over the Internet and captured at any point over the past decades of secure communication could potentially be converted to plaintext.
 All that would need to be done would be to run the algorithm using inputs taken from the key establishment phase of the SSL/TLS to derive either the client or server secret and regenerate the shared session key.
-For the case of Diffie-Hellman, the inputs would correspond to p and g , the publicly negotiated parameters, and x (mod p) or y (mod p) , the numbers exchanged between server and client.
-The algorithm would then derive an array of possible values for , the server secret, or , the client secret, such that g r ≡ x (mod p) or g s ≡ y (mod p) .
-Possible session keys would then be computed by S = y (mod p) r mod p or S = x (mod p) s mod p , and the union of the sets would be iterated over the session data until one was proven to be successful in decryption.
+For the case of Diffie-Hellman, the inputs would correspond to p and g, the publicly negotiated parameters, and x (mod p) or y (mod p), the numbers exchanged between server and client.
+The algorithm would then derive an array of possible values for r, the server secret, or s, the client secret, such that gr ≡ x (mod p) or gs ≡ y (mod p).
+Possible session keys S would then be computed by S = y (mod p)r mod p or S = x (mod p)s mod p, and the union of the sets would be iterated over the session data until one was proven to be successful in decryption.